|University Location||Perth, Western Australia|

 - applicants who have completed Grade 12 (or equivalent) no more than two years previously and have not since undertaken any post-secondary studies.

-Entry into a Direct Pathway is competitive.
-Applicants are ranked according to their academic performance, admissions test and interview score, with the highest-ranking applicants being offered a place.
+Entry into the Assured Pathway is competitive.
+Applicants are ranked according to their academic performance, admissions test and interview scores, with the highest-ranking applicants being offered a place.

 1. High school diploma